 CHIEF OF LEGAL SERVICES, OFFICE OF DEFENSE SERVICES

-Ms. Minutola serves as the Chief of Legal Services for the Office of Defense Services.
-She assumed this role in 2009 after thirteen years of service with the Public Defender’s Office.
+Ms. Minutola is the Chief of Legal Services for the Office of Defense Services, Central Administration.
+She assumed this role in 2009 after thirteen years of service with the Public Defender’s Office Division.
 Ms. Minutola has litigated cases in all state courts and she has also served as a supervising attorney in both the Court of Common Pleas and Family Court trial units.
 Ms. Minutola represents the office on various committees and task forces related to criminal and juvenile justice.
 She has been extremely active in the area of juvenile justice on both a local and national level.
 She regularly presents on topics in these area to various state agencies and at conferences.
 Ms. Minutola also acts as the legislative liaison for the office.
-She had drafted numerous bills and she routinely testifies at the state legislature on proposed legislation.
+She has drafted numerous bills and she routinely testifies at the state legislature on proposed legislation.

 2014 Top Workplaces in Delaware